core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * The YANG module name.
 This module name must be present in the "Name" column of the “YANG Module Names” registry.
 * A link to the associated ".yang" file.
 This file link must be present in the "File" column of the “YANG Module Names” registry.
 * The link to the ".sid" file which defines the allocation.
+The ".sid" file is stored by IANA.
 * The number of actually allocated SIDs in the “.sid” file.

-The “.sid” file is stored by IANA.

 ### Allocation policy